embl-cba/imagej-courses/practicals/macro-recording.md

 run("Analyze Particles...", "  show=Outlines summarize");
 ```

+Before we can run the code we have to:

+- Remove the "//" before the line starting with 'setTreshold', because we actually want to execute it.
 	- "//" means that a line of code only is a comment
-- We have to remove the "//" before the line starting with 'setTreshold', because we actually want to execute it.
+- [Create] the macro

-If you now [Create] the macro, save it [ File > Save as .. ] and [Run] it, it should do the job.
+- Save it [ File > Save as .. ].
+- Now you can [Run] it and it should do the job :-)

 ### Cleaning up and adding comments